 Chelsea star Caicedo’s car seized for ‘driving without valid licence’ – reports

-Chelsea signed the Ecuador international from fellow Premier League side Brighton in 2023.
+The £115 million midfielder was reportedly stopped in his Audi RSQ8 on Friday near the club’s training ground in Cobham, Surrey.

-Chelsea footballer Moises Caicedo has had his £160,000 supercar seized by police after he was suspected of driving without a valid licence, according to reports.
+Chelsea midfielder Moises Caicedo has had his £160,000 supercar seized by police after he was suspected of driving without a valid licence, according to reports.

 The Sun said the £115 million midfielder was stopped in his Audi RSQ8 on Friday near the club’s training ground in Cobham, Surrey.